hcaumo/Ripple/README.md

 # DREXFY

-**Drexfy** is a platform designed to facilitate the sale of credit from SMEs (Small and Medium-sized Enterprises) as securitized financial products to debt investors.
-The platform leverages the XRPL blockchain to issue financial instruments and stablecoins for accounting purposes.
+**Drexfy** Drexfy is an investment platform that facilitates the sale of SME (Small and Medium-sized Enterprises) credit as securitized financial products to debt investors in Europe.
+The platform leverages the XRPL blockchain to issue a non-collateralized stablecoin and financial instruments.

-The frontend is developed using Bubble.io, providing an intuitive user interface for investors.
+The frontend, developed with Bubble.io, offers an intuitive user interface for investors.
 On the backend, AWS services handle all operations, including interactions with the XRPL ledger.
-Additionally, the platform integrates a third-party service for KYC and AML, receiving a WebHook to ensure compliance and enhance security for all transactions.
+The platform also integrates a third-party service for KYC and AML checks, ensuring compliance and enhancing security through WebHook notifications.

-## What is Drexfy?

-**Drexfy** enables the sale of securitized SME credits to investors in Europe.
-The credits are provided by a securitization company in Brazil, and the platform uses the XRPL blockchain to manage financial instruments and stablecoins.
-The platform ensures secure transactions through encrypted private keys stored in AWS DynamoDB and decrypted using AWS KMS.

 ## Requirements